 Perhaps if our visit to Vietnam had been limited to only one week, then one night might have sufficed.
 But, spending the second day on Halong Bay away from the crowds and in the hidden coves was exactly how I first envisioned visiting Halong Bay would be.
 We felt solitude among the quiet nature – just us and the karsts and the sea.

 Start planning your trip to Vietnam!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.